jghis/configure-ad/README.md

     .
 Promote DC-1 to a Domain Controller
     .
 Create an Admin and normal User account in Active Directory .
 Join Client-1 to the Domain(mydomain.com)
     .
-Set up remote desktop for non-administrrative Users on Client-1 .
+Set up remote desktop for non-administrative Users on Client-1 .
 Create additional Users.